ISISComputingGroup/ibex_developers_manual/Making-an-Instrument-Available-from-the-GUI.md

 1. Check the current PV value from an EPICS terminal: `caget -t -S CS:INSTLIST|uzhex`
 1. Write a new value to the PV with the new instrument appended.
 To write a new compressed and hexed value to PV there is a utility Python script `C:\Instrument\Apps\EPICS\ISIS\inst_servers\master\scripts\set_instrument_list.py`, add the instrument to the dictionary in this script.
 1. Verify that all the instruments are picked up by the GUI (e.g. there are no parsing errors): `IBEX -> Switch Instrument` and that they have the correct alarm server and configuration loaded.
+1. Verify that the webdashboard for the instruments still works
+1. Verify that the [ExperimentDetailsPopulator](Experimental-Database) has updated with the new list